-The term "rate" is often used to describe any type of measurement that has a numerator and a denominator where the numerator is a subset of the denominator-that is, the numerator includes only individuals who are also included in the denominator.
+The term "rate" will be used to describe the types of measurements that have a numerator and a denominator where the numerator is a subset of the denominator-that is, the numerator includes only individuals who are also included in the denominator.
 In a rate, the numerator measures the number of times an event, such as the diagnosis of lung cancer, occurs.
 The denominator measures the number of times the event could occur.
-We often use the entire population in the denominator, but at times, we may only use the at-risk population.
-For instance, when measuring the rate of cervical cancer, we would only use the population of women in the denominator, and when measuring rates of prostate cancer, we would only use the population of men in the denominator.a
+We often use the entire population in the denominator, but at times we may only use the at-risk population.
+For instance, when measuring the rate of cervical cancer we would only use the population of women in the denominator and when measuring rates of prostate cancer we would only use the population of men in the denominator.^b